The numbers alongside each heading below refer to the number of months on from my TBI event on 31st July 2015.

 Physiotherapist Assessment: Month 10

-I was given an assessment by my physio who assisted me during my period of home rehabilitation, the report can be viewed by following this link.
-While the physio's role was principally to work on my physical deficiencies, she gained great insight into my thoughts and feelings and helped me understand how I felt about myself at that time.
+I was assessed by my physiotherapist, her report can be viewed by following this link.
+While the physio's role was nominally to work on my physical deficiencies, she also helped me better understand how I felt about myself.

 Volunteering: Months 12 to 24

-About one year after my RTC I felt sure that returning to my previous professional role as an IT security consultant (or indeed any IT role) was completely unrealistic.
-However, I felt well enough to want to have more purpose in my life, so I became engaged in various volunteering roles.
-I learned that the the voluntary work I did is recognised as a recovery approach by the name of "vocational rehabilitation".
-When I undertook my volunteering path it wasn’t with any objective towards getting back to work, as I never dreamt it would be possible.
-I pursued volunteering simply because I wanted to have a vocational purpose.
-With hindsight, my path through various volunteering positions was a structured approach which I don’t think I could have improved upon if I was consciously deriving a way back into professional employment.
-However, at the time, I simply did these things because I wanted to get more satisfaction from my life.
-Volunteering turned out to be very successful for me, eventually returning to paid work was simply a (wonderful) by-product.
-Follow this link to see an overview of my journey through vocational rehabilitation.
+One year after my TBI, I felt certain that returning to my previous professional role as an IT security consultant was entirely unrealistic.
+However, I felt well enough to need a work-related purpose, so I involved myself in various volunteering roles - I latter learned that this is a recovery approach named "vocational rehabilitation".
+When I undertook my volunteering path it wasn’t with any objective towards getting back to work, as I never imagined it could be possible.
+Volunteering turned out to be very successful for me, my eventual return to professional work was a wonderful by-product.
+Follow this link for an overview of my journey through vocational rehabilitation.

 My return to professional work as an IT security consultant with the Metropolitan Police Service in London was fraught with anxiety over whether I was still up to it.
 I kept a detailed diary record for each day during my first week back, see link.